WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ### Running the project ###

-So now we have everything we need to build a malaria classifier in R. The only thing you need to do, is to run two of the masterscripts: first "m_model.R", then "m_score.R".
+So now we have everything we need to build a malaria classifier in R. The only thing you need to do, is to run two of the masterscripts: first "m_train_model.R", then "m_validate_model.R".

-When it comes to "m_model.R" - don't worry if it takes a while to train your model - the amount of time needed depends on the hardware you use.
+When it comes to "m_train_model.R" - don't worry if it takes a while to train your model - the amount of time needed depends on the hardware you use.
 When you installed everything you needed properly and declared the paths to folders as you were supposed to, after executing the whole code, this should appear in your Models folder:

 ![screenshot of the Models folder](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/insidemodels.png)

 Do you see the number in the name of the model?
 This number is the session_id.
 So if you have your model now, please take a look at how it's called (your number will be different than mine) and copy the number from its name to session_id in your config.txt file.
 If you've done it, you can run the second masterscript.

-After running "m_score.R", your Work folder should consist of:
+After running "m_validate_model.R", your Work folder should consist of:

 ![screenshot of the Work folder]()